Promptly-Technologies-LLC/X_automation_studio/README.md

 You will also need to generate an access token and secret from your application's "Keys and Tokens" section in the developer dashboard.
 Save these to your `.env` file.

+### Getting an OpenRouter API key

+You will also need to generate an [OpenRouter API key](https://openrouter.ai/settings/keys) from your OpenRouter account.
+Save this to your `.env` file.

 ## Usage

 To run the application, use: